Troubleshooting

 2. Use the filter to display devices with a New Certificate Detected connectivity or configuration status and select the desired device.

 3. In the action pane, click Review Certificate.
-CDO allows you to download the certificate for review and accept the new certificate.
+Security Cloud Control allows you to download the certificate for review and accept the new certificate.

 4. In the Device Sync window, click Accept or in the Reconnecting to Device window, click Continue.

-CDO automatically synchronizes the device with the new self-signed certificate.
-You may have to manually refresh the Inventory page to see the device once it's synched.
+Security Cloud Control automatically synchronizes the device with the new self-signed certificate.
+You may have to manually refresh the page to see the device once it's synced.

 Certificate Error Codes

-Verify return code: 0 (ok) but CDO returns certificate error
+Verify return code: 0 (ok) but Security Cloud Control returns certificate error

-Once CDO has the certificate, it attempts to connect to the URL of the device by making a GET call to "https://<device_ip>:<port>".
-If this does not work, CDO will display a certificate error.
+Once Security Cloud Control has the certificate, it attempts to connect to the URL of the device by making a GET call to "https://<device_ip>:<port>".
+If this does not work, Security Cloud Control will display a certificate error.
 If you find that the certificate is valid (openssl returns 0 ok) the problem may be that a different service is listening on the port you're trying to connect to.
 You can use the command:

 curl -k -u <username>:<password> https://<device_id>:<device_port>/admin/exec/show%20version